-If you can't get him into the best elementary school, what will become of his academic aspirations?
-If you don't find the perfect balance between discipline and easygoingness how will this affect his development?
-Is the fact that he pushed a kid on the playground today because you let him see a violent cartoon?
-If your child has a great day in Little League, don't assume your coaching was the reason.
+If you can’t get him into the best elementary school, what will become of his academic aspirations?
+If you don’t find the perfect balance between discipline and easygoingness, how will this affect his development?
+Did he push a kid on the playground today because you let him see a violent cartoon?
+If your child has a great day in Little League, don’t assume your coaching was the reason.

 Becoming a guilt-ridden and intense parent is one sure way to mess up your kids.
-Dr. Hans Steiner, professor emeritus of child psychiatry at Stanford University, cautions parents not to assume sole responsibility for their child's issues.
-There are many other factors in his life besides you, which will affect his personality and development: genes, other family members, school, friends, and so on.
-So when things go wrong, don't beat yourself up, since it is very likely not you and you alone that led to the problem.
+Dr. Hans Steiner, a professor emeritus of child psychiatry at Stanford University, cautions parents not to assume sole responsibility for their child’s issues.
+There are many other factors in his life besides you that will affect his personality and development: genes, other family members, school, friends, and so on.
+So when things go wrong, don’t beat yourself up, because it is very likely not you and you alone that led to the problem.

 On the flip side, says Steiner, don’t assume that you have no role in your child’s development.
 Some people may operate from the assumption that a child’s successes and problems are mainly due to genes, or the teachers at school, rather than you.
 Both extremes are just that: extremes.
 Like so many aspects of parenting, there is a balance.
 You are important in your child’s life, but you’re not the only factor.

 12. ASSUME THERE IS ONE WAY TO BE A GOOD PARENT